olalekan-agbaje/reservations_api/# TODO.md

     ## Office Photos

     [x] Attaching photos to an office
-    [] Allow choosing a photo to become the featured photo [] Deleting a photo
+    [x] Allow choosing a photo to become the featured photo [xx] Deleting a photo
-        - Must have at least one photo if it is approved.
+        [xx] Must have at least one photo if it is approved.

 [] Reservations